derekztu22/sail/README.md

 This repository follows the same installation process as the Sail repository (<https://github.com/rems-project/sail>).
 See [INSTALL.md](INSTALL.md) for how to install Sail using opam.
+Please make sure you are following the instructions to install the development version of Sail.

 Licensing